Preamble

 7.7.1

-Batters are limited to a maximum 115%
+Batters are limited to a maximum 115% of their MLB PA for

-of their MLB PA for the season (“adjusted PA”).
+the season (“adjusted PA”).

 7.7.2.

-Pitchers are limited to their MLB
+Pitchers are limited to their MLB IP+15% (rounded up to the

-innings”).
-A pitcher may not start more than 115% of the
+next whole inning) (“adjusted innings”).
+A pitcher may not

-number of games started in the past MLB season.
-Any pitcher may be
+start more than 115% of the number of games started in the past MLB

-used in relief, regardless of whether they actually appeared in relief in MLB.
+they actually appeared in relief in MLB.

 7.8.

-Under
+Under normal

-limitations described in Section 7.7.
+described in Section 7.7.

 7.8.1.

-Managers are expected to deactivate
+Managers are expected to deactivate players who have

-players who have reached the limitations on usage described in Section 7.7.
+reached the limitations on usage described in Section 7.7.

 7.8.2.

-The Commissioner is empowered to take
+The Commissioner is empowered to take any and all

-Any player that fails to reach 65% of their adjusted PA or adjusted IP
+to reach 65% of their adjusted PA or adjusted IP automatically become free

-automatically become free agents after the season is complete.
+agents after the season is complete.

 7.9.1.
-Any
+Any manager may appeal

-follow timely road instructions).
+road instructions).

 7.9.2.
-Under
+Under normal

-any player that was underused during the prior season.
+player that was underused during the prior season.

-8.
+8. Injuries

 8.1.

-will be played with the “Do Not Use Injuries” setting activated.
+the “Do Not Use Injuries” setting activated.

-period before each series begins.
+series begins.

-Season Starts and Usage
+9. Post Season Starts and

 9.1.

-Any
+Any starting pitcher

 9.2.

-batters who are unlimited during the regular season are also unlimited in the postseason.
+unlimited during the regular season are also unlimited in the postseason.

 Non-unlimited batters shall have 15% of their adjusted PA for the entirety of